-We had been told of the dangers of California’s drought.
-Soon the day-to-day rush of school life muffled the warning.
+We knew the dangers of California’s drought.
+Soon the rush of school life muffled the warning.
 Until a raging fire awakened us from our indifference.

 Going to Thacher, a boarding school in rural Southern California, it is easy to feel isolated from “real world” issues.

 Of course, Thacher’s liberal environment allows for frequent discussion surrounding topics like environmental justice.
 Yet Thacher students often find it difficult to relate to these seemingly distant issues.

 From the moment you drive into the Ojai Valley – the valley in which Thacher is located – the soft fragrance of blooming orange blossoms greets you among the vast landscape of towering mountains and colorful orchards.